Yuri05/developer-docs/Developer-How-To's.md

 - Multi-select: `CTRL+SHIFT+ALT+M`

 ### Profiling with R-Studio
-Profiling of code can be done within R-Studio with the package `profvis`, a descirption of the process is given [here](https://support.rstudio.com/hc/en-us/articles/218221837-Profiling-with-RStudio).
+Profiling of code can be done within R-Studio with the package `profvis`, a description of the process is given [here](https://support.rstudio.com/hc/en-us/articles/218221837-Profiling-with-RStudio).
 In short, pass the code to be profiled as argument to the function `profvis`:

 ```
 profvis({